autocrypt/autocrypt/doc/level1.rst

 - Control the contents of outgoing e-mail including the ability to set custom e-mail headers;

+- Send e-mail on its own (required by the :ref:`Autocrypt Setup Message <setup-message>`);

-- Read the whole, raw e-mail including message headers; and,
+- Read whole, raw e-mails including message headers; and,

 - Optionally, scan the user's mailbox for mail with specific headers.